Brentwood & Surrounding Areas

 Call – 01277 800075

-Welcome to TM Hughes & Son, your local bathroom fitter.
-We design and install bathrooms throughout the Brentwood area.
+Welcome to TM Hughes & Son, your local family run bathroom fitters in Brentwood.
+We design and install bathrooms throughout the area.

 A highly skilled team of plumbers, gas engineers, tiler’s and electricians work with a bathroom designer to build high-quality bathrooms.

-The team has fitted many bathrooms in Brentwood and the surrounding areas over the years.
+The team is highly experienced in bathroom fitting, having fitted many in Brentwood and the surrounding areas over the years.
 We have many satisfied customers around the town and neighbouring villages.

-The wide range of bathroom suites and materials on the market ensure we can create any style of bathroom whether you know exactly what you want design-wise or would like to use one of our designs.
+The wide range of bathroom suites and materials on the market ensures we can create any bathroom style of the highest quality whether you know exactly what you want design-wise or would like to use one of our designs.

 Bathrooms are designed and fitted to your exact specifications and completed within the agreed time frame.
-Our team have been working together for many years and know exactly how to fit bathrooms swiftly and correctly taking care not to get in the way of your everyday activities while the work’s undertaken.
+Our team have been working together for many years and know exactly how to fit bathrooms swiftly and correctly from start o finish.
+Our staff take care not to get in the way of your everyday activities while the work’s undertaken.

 Once completed, you’ll have a high-quality bathroom which you’ll enjoy for many years to come.